WarlightProgramming/cslbot/COMMANDS.md

 #### AUTHORIZED INTERFACES

-A comma-separated list of Warlight ID's corresponding to Interfaces authorized to execute Orders for your league.
+A semicolon-separated list of Warlight ID's corresponding to Interfaces authorized to execute Orders for your league.

 *Sample Args*: "", "ALL", "3022124041", "3022124041,62456969"